Fazazhar/Urban-Walkability-GIS-Study/README.md

 # From Trolley Stops to Walkable Blocks: Machine Learning Insights into San Diego’s Urban Fabric

 ## Overview
 This project analyzes walkability around trolley stations in downtown San Diego, leveraging machine learning techniques on street-level imagery.
 The goal is to enhance urban planning by identifying areas with varying levels of walkability using methods like semantic segmentation and spatial analysis.
+The full jupyter notebook for this project can be accessed [here](final_script.ipynb).
+Due to the size limitations of GitHub, you need to download the layers folder, which contains the necessary shapefiles to run the script, which can be accessed [here](https://drive.google.com/drive/folders/1va1CB1Mpu3_ARyzBV6BOG20ov8-rxumj?usp=sharing).

 ## Team Members
 - [Daniel Pryke](https://www.linkedin.com/in/danielpryke/)